HumanCellAtlas/dcp-cli/README.rst

 Here is a list of what each type means.

 - Positional arguments: These don't have a flag in front of them.
 If they are surrounded by brackets, they are optional.
-- Optional agruments: Note that the term optional in this sense doesn't mean that the argument is not required.
+- Optional arguments: Note that the term optional in this sense doesn't mean that the argument is not required.
 It means that the argument is identified by a flag.
 If the argument and the flag (A word with "--" in front of it). are surrounded in brackets, this input is optional.
 If an arument is repeated multiple times with the later arguments surrounded in brackets, it means the parser accepts a list of these arguments.
 - Objects: Because the REST API sometimes consumes lists of objects, it is important to be able to pass these into the command line interface.
 To pass in an object, it is a number of arguments separated by slashes, as seen in the example above.
 An example input to this could be :code:`True/Bob/3806d74a-6ab5-4a6d-ba00-667ea858c7b5/2017-06-30T19:33:38+00:00`.
 If an argument within an object is optional and you don't have an input for it, you can replace it's supposed place with :code:`None`.